Heating System

 And in a GT don't forget that opening a 1/4-light or window a smidgen really helps the screen clearing, at least.
 I know that the MGB can't be compared to the Volkswagen Beetle for airtight-ness but with all the windows closed it is like asking the fan to blow up a balloon.

-But first a description of the heater unit itself, see the accompanying photos and drawings.
-Added January 2009
+After all that you can start looking at enhancements, but first a description of the heater unit itself, see the accompanying photos and drawings.

 It can be quite confusing to work out just what is going on without dismantling as although the heater is clearly visible in the engine compartment all its workings are hidden away in the depths of the dashboard and the cars structure.
 What you can see, when looking into the engine compartment from the front, is the back of the motor on the left, a hose connected to the tap on the cylinder head low down near the middle, and another hose at top right connected via a metal pipe to a spur from the bottom hose.
 Logically, and for the most efficient coolant flow, the inlet should be higher than the outlet so natural convection (the temperature of the coolant reduces as the heater transfers heat to the air) aids pumped flow, but in fact it is the reverse i.e. heated coolant comes out of the tap on the cylinder head, into the lower port of the heater, flows upwards through the matrix, and out of the top port to the bottom hose to be circulated through the engine again by the pump.
 As it would have been quite possible to put the motor on the other side and angle the matrix the other way i.e. a mirror image, so convection aided pumped flow instead of opposing it, I can only assume that they already had the heater unit available in the 'parts bin', quite possibly where the original application had the heat source and return on opposite sides of the engine to the B-series, and had to use that to keep costs down.